Injured Lee takes gold to leave Sochi sobbing

 | SOCHI, Russia

-Lee clocked a combined 74.70 seconds for her two 500 metre races with her second heat of 37.28 seconds also an Olympic record.
+Lee clocked a combined 74.70 seconds for her two 500 meter races with her second heat of 37.28 seconds also an Olympic record.

 Her battling display relegated Olga Fatkulina into silver medal position, the Russian threatening to upset the form book and hand the Korean a rare loss in the discipline she has bossed since winning gold in Vancouver four years ago.